ComputeCanada/dh-carpentry/GitResources/GitWalkthrough.md

 [https://guides.github.com/activities/citable-code](https://guides.github.com/activities/citable-code)

 ## Commandline control

+### setting up Git

+Git is a program just like the programs invoked by `ls`, `mv`, and the other commands we looked at during the Commandline portion of this class.

 Draw from Software Carpentry.
 Also help available at https://help.github.com/ , particularly Bootcamp, Setup, and Using Git.

 They need to be able to: